rns/kollos-luif-doc/manual.md

 such a repetition is very ambiguous.
-An application which really wants to specify rules involving nullable repetition, can specify them directly in BNF, and these will make the programmer's intent clear.
+An application which really wants to specify rules involving nullable repetition, can specify them directly in BNF, and these will make the programmer’s intent clear.

 <a id="grouping_and_hiding_symbols"></a>
 ### Grouping and Hiding Symbols